Blood Cancer Awareness Month

 In honor of Blood Cancer Awareness Month, the Lymphoma Research Foundation (LRF) also conducts social media campaigns to increase awareness about this nationally recognized month, lymphoma and LRF.
 Fans and followers of the Foundation's national Facebook and Twitter learn daily facts about lymphoma, read uplifting stories from lymphoma survivors and their caregivers, and have the opportunity to share, mention and comment LRF on their social media platforms.

-Local proclamations help to raise community awareness about lymphoma and its prevalence.
+State, city and community proclamations help to raise awareness about lymphoma and its prevalence.
 Counties across the country designate September as Blood Cancer Awareness Month and recognize September 15 as World Lymphoma Awareness Day.

 All media inquiries related to Blood Cancer Awareness Month should be directed to Peggy Ann Torney, Director of Communications and Marketing, at either (646) 465-9109 or firstname.lastname@example.org.